Adult's services complaints

 Here are some examples:

 Some concerns cannot be taken under the statutory adult complaints process.
-If this is the case we will advise you and let you know if we can take your complaint under our formal corporate complaints process.
+If this is the case we will advise you and let you know if we can take your complaint under our general complaint process.

 If you are not happy with your care

-If you continue to have a problem, you can make a formal complaint to the council.
-Statutory adult social care complaints follow a two-stage process with a third independent stage through the Local Government and Social Care Ombudsman.
+If you continue to have a problem, you can make a formal complaint to the Council.
+Statutory adult social care complaints follow a two-stage process.

 Stage one - local resolution